A nuchal translucency ultrasound is commonly used as a screening test to identify pregnancies at an increased risk of a

 Transabdominal and transvaginal ultrasound examinations are safe at all stages of pregnancy.

 Your examination will be done by a sonographer who will introduce themselves and confirm your identity and the procedure you are having.
 A clear gel is applied to the skin over the abdomen so the ultrasound probe can move easily over the surface of your skin.

 Once images have been taken externally over the abdomen, the transvaginal scan may be offered, and you will be asked to empty your bladder and provided with a gown to change into, or given something to cover you from the waist down.
 The transvaginal transducer is disinfected before use, and a protective cover is placed over the transducer each time it is used, so there is no risk of infection.
 The probe is lubricated with gel before being inserted into your vagina and then moved gently to get images of the fetus.
 This part of the examination generally takes 10-15 minutes.
 If the examination is causing excessive discomfort or you wish the examination to end, please tell the sonographer immediately.

 If appropriate and available, you will be able to obtain some images at the end of your examination in accordance with the Dr Jones & Partners multimedia policy.

 Before your Scan

 If possible, please wear comfortable, loose-fitting clothing that allows easy access to the area that is being imaged.
 Two-piece clothing is ideal (separate upper/lower garments).

 Transabdominal: You will need a full bladder.
-Drink 500mL of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
+Drink one litre of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
 Distension of your bladder provides a window to view your pelvic organs and compresses bowel out of the way.
 Your bladder does not need to be so full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.

 Transvaginal: Imaging is done with an empty bladder which most women find more comfortable.

 Preparation details for your examination will be confirmed when you make your appointment.